 Having foodie adventures was my main agenda, especially after the amazing experience we had in Rome.
 The good thing about Venice is that most of the tourist sights are free, so we’d go on a walking tour and stop by recommended restaurants on the way.
 As expected, we hunted for nothing but Italian food so talk about pasta, gelato and red wine galore!

-Tip: Italians (as like most Europeans) take business breaks during the day, so you need to plan you’re eating times accordingly.
+Tip: Italians (as most Europeans) take business breaks during the day, so you need to plan you’re eating times accordingly.
 Lunch is served between 12:00-2:00 pm then dinner is served between 6:00-10: 00 pm.
 At one point, Emanuel and I were in a rut cause we missed the specified meal times, but nothing that eating a tonne of gelato didn’t fix.